Topological Quantum Computation on Supersymmetric Spin Chains: Review of anyons and their fusion spaces

 In a similar manner, one can construct the fusion basis for $N$ Jones-Kauffman anyons of species $\tau$, by identifying the forbidden and allowed configurations that make up the sequence.
 These are listed in Table \ref{tab:afJK} and some examples of fusion basis states are shown in Fig. \ref{fig:JKfusionbasis}.

 As done above for the Fibonacci case, we can now count the basis states for $N$ Jones-Kauffman anyons, which we denote by $j(N)$.
-We may write $j(N)=j_\tau(N)+j_{1\mu}(N)$, where $j_{\tau}(N)$ is the number of basis states starting with $\tau$ and $j_{1\mu}(N)$ is the number of basis states starting with $1$ or $\mu$.
+From the Fig. \ref{fig:JKfusionbasis}, we see that $j(3)=3, j(4)=5$.
+In general, we may write $j(N)=j_\tau(N)+j_{1\mu}(N)$, where $j_{\tau}(N)$ is the number of basis states starting with $\tau$ and $j_{1\mu}(N)$ is the number of basis states starting with $1$ or $\mu$.
 Now, if a sequence starts with $1$ or $\mu$, then the next state has to be $\tau$.
 Therefore $j_{1\mu}(N)=2j_{\tau}(N-1)$ and \bea j(N)=j_{\tau}(N)+2j_{\tau}(N-1). \eea It is then enough to compute $j_{\tau}(N)$.
 However, $j_{\tau}(N)=j(N-1)$, because by simply inserting $\tau$ in the first position of fusion sequences with $N-1$ anyons, one obtains the fusion sequences for $N$ anyons starting with $\tau$ .
 One finally has

 Table \ref{tab:JK_anyons} gives an illustration of the above algorithm.

 Finally, we look at the fusion basis obtained by fusing $N$ Ising anyons $\sigma$.
 In this case one needs to consider the odd and even $N$ cases separately, as the outcomes are fixed in each case respectively.
 In the odd case the outcome can only be another $\sigma$, whereas in the even case it can either be a $1$ or a $\psi$.
 Unlike the $k=3$ and $k=4$ cases, the fusion space for both odd and even $N$ has a tensor product structure.
 This is easily seen by inspection, for example in the odd case the basis states of the fusion space take the form, \bea \ket{1/\psi,~\sigma,~1/\psi,~\sigma,~\cdots, \sigma}, \eea and in the even case they look like \bea \ket{1/\psi,~\sigma,~1/\psi,~\sigma,~\cdots, \sigma, 1/\psi}. \eea The forbidden and allowed configurations of these basis states are given in Table \ref{tab:afIsing}.